-Applications should include a detailed description of safety culture, including a five-year construction/operations safety performance history (such as an OSHA 300A form or Experience Modification Rating) of the entities and management involved in the LDES Demonstration.
-For those LDES Demonstration teams who may not have an extensive history in the LDES sector, applicants should include a detailed description of their intended LDES safety culture for the LDES Demonstration.
+Applications should include a detailed description of safety culture that includes both the hydrogen and non-hydrogen aspects of safety, including a five-year construction/operations safety performance history (such as an OSHA 300A form or Experience Modification Rating) of the entities and management involved in the H2Hub.
+For those H2Hub teams who may not have an extensive history in the hydrogen sector, applicants should include a detailed description of their intended hydrogen safety culture for the H2Hub.